KTVD: History

 Channel 20 had been among the earliest television channel assignments to Denver, and two unsuccessful attempts to activate it preceded KTVD.
-In 1952, the Mountain States Television Company filed for the channel; while the application was pending at the Federal Communications Commission, theatrical producer and major stakeholder Irving Jacobs died of a heart attack.
+In 1952, the Mountain States Television Company filed for the channel; while the application was pending at the Federal Communications Commission (FCC), theatrical producer and major stakeholder Irving Jacobs died of a heart attack.
 The permit was awarded on September 18, 1952, after which time Irving's wife Anne also died.
 The remaining owners—the Sigman family, the brothers of Anne Jacobs—held off on construction in hopes that a national network could form and extend affiliation to the proposed KIRV.
 Ultimately, Mountain States surrendered the permit in December 1953.
 The second permit was granted to publishing firm Harcourt, Brace & World in 1966.
 Harcourt, which had filed for three UHF stations in western states, later sold the permit to The Denver Post.

 New interest bubbled around channel 20 beginning in the late 1970s.
 In 1977, Denver-based American Television & Communications—the pay-television division of Time, Inc.—applied for the channel as a hybrid commercial and subscription television station.
 A firm headed by John H. Gayer, originally known as Family Television Inc. but later as Colorado Television Inc., applied in 1978, specifying a lineup of religious and family-oriented secular programming.
 The FCC took these two applications as well as those of Alden Communications of Colorado and Oak Television of Denver and designated them for comparative hearing in October 1980.
 American Television & Communications had withdrawn by August 1983, when FCC administrative law judge Frederic J. Coufal ruled in favor of Alden's application.
 He disqualified Colorado Television, finding it lacked access to a suitable transmitter site, and selected Alden over Oak owing to diversification of media ownership policy.
 A principal reason for the Colorado Television disqualification was the withdrawal by KWGN-TV (channel 2) of permission to set up its transmitter facility at that station's site on Lookout Mountain.